MichalMMac/munki-pkg/README.md

 **About accessing password in keychain**

 If you configure `munki-pkg` to use the password from the login keychain user is going to be prompted to allow access to the password.
-You can authorize this once clicking *Allow* or permenently cliking *Always Allow*.
+You can authorize this once clicking *Allow* or permanently clicking *Always Allow*.

 **About stapling**